LaplaceOwl7/laplaceOwl7.github.io/README.md

 - Use of documentation tools like Doxygen, build-system tools like CMake, and Markdown reports reflects real-world software engineering workflows, promoting readability and collaboration.
 - The code structure, modular design, and defensive practices support maintainability and scalability, preparing the project for extension or reuse.
-- Aligns with standard software engineering outcomes: clear separation of concerns, robust error handling, data integrity, modular architecture, all of which matter in professional-quality software systems.
+- Aligns with standard software engineering outcomes: clear separation of concerns, robust error handling, data integrity, and modular architecture, all of which matter in professional-quality software systems.

 ---